Tipos de arroz: el ingrediente que decide el éxito de tu paella

 ● High resistance to overcooking

-● Great broth absorption capacity
+● High broth absorption capacity

 ● Ideal for: traditional paellas, dry rice dishes